amsify42/codeigniter-model-extension/README.md

 As you can see, we are calling getAll() method which will get all the rows from database **users** table.

 ## Table Name
-If your database table name is different than model class name then you can add table name in protected property of your model class like this
+If your database table name is different than model class name then you can add table name in protected property of your model class

 ```php
      class Users extends MY_Model {